 Information for cross-border commuters from Germany is available at Pendlerinfo and Eures Kompas.

-Cross-border commuters with a citizenship from the Nordic region, EU/EEA or Switzerland do not need a work permit/resistration certificate in Denmark.
+Cross-border commuters with a citizenship from the Nordic region, EU/EEA or Switzerland do not need a work permit/EU residence document in Denmark.

 Cross-border commuters with citizenship from other countries need a work permit before they start working in Denmark.
 Find out more about work permit for commuters at newtodenmark.dk.